Plan A Trip To Cuba In 10 Easy Steps!

 1) Check the 12 categories of authorized travel to Cuba:

 Check the government guidelines to see if you fit into any of the 12 approved categories.
 As a travel writer I fit under the journalism category.
 Most people I know that have been to Cuba recently used the “educational activities” and “support for the Cuban people” categories.
 Link up with a civic, educational or religious group that does work in Cuba.
 You can travel with them or participate in one of their activities while in Cuba.
-Afro Latino travel offers a Tambor Community Day which includes a tambor demonstration, a rumba workshop and discussions on Yoruba spirituality.
 I am even aware of travelers bringing donated items from various organizations for Cubans and this meets the “support” criteria.

 2) Getting There:

-***UPDATED*** US Carriers such as Jet Blue and American Airlines now have direct flights to Cuba-not to Havana (yet) but to other cities in Cuba.
-Check their websites for more information.
-You must still fit into one the 12 categories above.
+***UPDATED*** US Carriers such as Jet Blue, American Airlines, Delta, Southwest now have direct flights to Cuba-Check their websites for more information.
+You must still fit into one the 12 categories listed above.

 In order to plan a trip to Cuba you must decide how you are going to get there.
-Commercial flights on major airlines from the U.S. are planned for the fall.
-Until then there are other options.
-You can fly to Cuba from Canada, Mexico and certain Caribbean islands.
-I will be flying through Cancun based on proximity and the availability of daily flights.
+Commercial flights on major US airlines are now available.
+You can also fly directly to Cuba from Canada, Mexico and certain Caribbean islands.
+I will be flew through Cancun last year based on proximity and the availability of daily flights.
 On the Interjet website you can book non-stop flights from Cancun to Havana in advance using your American credit card.
-Another option is to book a chartered flight from the U.S. Carriers such as American Airlines and Jet Blue currently have non-stop flights to Cuba.
-However, you have to book these chartered flights through a travel company or an organization traveling to Cuba.
-For example, Cuba Travel Services offers chartered flights from Florida, New York City and Los Angeles.
 Don’t forget to purchase your visa AKA a tourist card in order to enter Cuba!
-They cost $25 and can be bought from your gateway city or may be arranged by your tour company.
+They cost $25 and can be bought from your gateway city or may be arranged by your tour company or airline.
 How about a cruise?
 Cuba Cruise operates from Montego Bay Jamaica to Cuba.
-Fathom tours is also planning cruises to Cuba from the U.S. starting in 2016.
+Fathom tours and Norwegian also have cruises to Cuba from the U.S.

 3) Solo travel Or Group:

 In order to plan a trip to Cuba you must book accommodations.
 In the post referenced above, Torrey describes her experience staying at a “casa particular”.
 For a low cost you can rent a room in a Cuban family’s home or even rent the entire home our villa.
 It is a great way to support the Cuban people.
 AirBnb has many options for casa particulares with reviews available.
 If possible, get referrals from people who have stayed in one.
 Email the owner and discuss your stay and payment.
-If you choose to stay in a hotel, TripAdvisor has several listings with reviews on the facilities and the location of hotels.
+If you choose to stay in a hotel, TripAdvisor has several listings with reviews of the facilities and the location of hotels.
 Be aware that a 4 star hotel in the U.S. is more like a 3 star hotel in Cuba.
 When I was checking back in December for our trip in March I found that most of the hotels were booked.
 But, thank goodness Cuba Travel Network has relationships with hotels and casa particulars all over the island so they were able to find us accommodations.
+Since American credit cards and debit cards are not accepted in Cuba, be sure to book and pay in advance from the U.S. or bring the cash equivalent.

 5) Havana Only or Tour the Island:

 If you do decide to travel on your own around the island there is public transportation available such as buses and taxis.
-I have read that you should negotiate and confirm the cost to your location prior to getting in the taxi cab.
+Negotiate and confirm the cost to your location prior to getting in the taxi cab.
 Your hotel or owner of your casa particular may also be able to provide you with a driver.
 If you are staying in Havana, there is a convenient hop on and off bus.
 Chanel of CulturalXplorer wrote a great article on getting around Cuba.

 7) Global Entry, Health & Travel Insurance:

 Once you decide to plan a trip to Cuba, add global entry to your to do list!
-I have read in several places that having global entry allows for easy entry back into the U.S. You can avoid a customs agent and the questions usually asked about your travel.
+Global entry allows for easy entry back into the U.S. You can avoid a customs agent and the questions usually asked about your travel.
 The process is easy and takes less than a month depending on available interview times in your city.
 Some people have asked about getting your passport stamped.
-I have read that they do not stamp U.S. passports in Cuba.
-They stamp your tourist card/visa.
+My U.S. passport was stamped when I entered Cuba.
+They also stamp your tourist card/visa.
 If you travel through another country, you will have two entry stamps in your passports for that country.
 Without global entry a customs agent may ask where you were in between.
 If you were in Cuba legally this should not be an issue.
-Cuba requires travelers to have health insurance.
+In addition, Cuba requires travelers to have health insurance.
 Although I know of several travelers who did not obtain health insurance for their trip, it is not expensive to do so.
 I found out that my American health insurance has coverage in Cuba.
-However, I obtained travel insurance from World Nomads which includes health insurance coverage.
+However, I obtained travel insurance from World Nomads which included health insurance coverage.

 8) Learn Spanish:

-Unlike many places you may have visited, I have read that English is not commonly spoken or understood in Cuba.
+Unlike many places you may have visited, English is not commonly spoken or understood in Cuba.
+You will find that those in the tourism industry do speak English as well as many Cubans in Havana.
 If you plan to stay in a casa particular or travel around the island on your own, it will help to learn basic Spanish.
-I have downloaded the free “Duolingo” app and have a travel book book with common Spanish phrases.
+Download the free “Duolingo” app and have a travel book book with common Spanish phrases.

 9) Packing tips:

 In addition to bringing your customary travel items, pack an electrical converter, all OTC and prescription medications, toilet paper and soap.
-I have heard toilet paper and soap can be in short supply in Cuba.
+Toilet paper and soap can be in short supply in Cuba.
 You will also need enough cash to get you through your stay.
 Be mindful that American credit cards do not work in Cuba.
-There is a 10 % penalty tax on U.S. dollars.
-Therefore, I plan to take Euros with me.
-(Just in-I read an article that Cuba will no longer be applying the penalty tax to U.S. dollars.
-I will confirm this on my return) The best exchange rates will be found at a Cuban bank vs. at the airport.
+At the time there was a 10 % penalty tax on U.S. dollars.
+Therefore, I took Euros with me.
+This no longer applies but you may still get a better exchange rate with Euros vs U.S cash.
+The best exchange rates will be found at a Cuban bank vs. at the airport.
 There are also money exchange places in Cuba.
 Be aware of the currency differences in Cuba.
-Wifi is also not readily available on the island so you may want to look into alternatives.
-However, most major hotels have wifi available.
 It is also customary to bring gifts for Cubans especially if you are staying in a casa particular.
 These items, such as T shirts with American brands and even gum, can also be used for bartering.

 10) Helpful links: